raickhr/schrodingerseqn1d/README.rst

 Output
 ------
 The output file is generated as WaveFunction.png.
-The Hamiltonian Matrix is printed in the console
+The Hamiltonian Matrix is printed in the console.

 Credits